ABOUT

 CPHIA was first held virtually in 2021 and in-person in 2022 and 2023 in Kigali, Rwanda, and Lusaka, Zambia, respectively.
 CPHIA has become the largest health conference globally.

-As African countries accelerate the realisation of universal health coverage, annual CPHIAs are helping define how the continent can become more self-reliant in the delivery public health solutions to achieve a healthier, more prosperous Africa.
+As African countries accelerate the realisation of universal health coverage, annual CPHIAs are helping define how the continent can become more self-reliant in the delivery of public health solutions to achieve a healthier, more prosperous Africa.

 2024 Conference Tracks and Subthemes